kmenzli/sphinx-poc/docs/Chat.rst

 You can sort your discussions by selecting one of these messages
 statuses:

-- *Recent*: orders discussions starting by the most recent one.
+- *Recent*: sorts discussions starting by the most recent one.

-- *Unread*: orders discussions starting by the ones that contain unread messages.
+- *Unread*: sorts discussions starting by the ones that contain unread messages and by the most recent received.

 .. _Mark_as_read_action: